 “Not many people feel compelled to make this trek.”

 “Perhaps you’re right.”

 Or perhaps I’m in your head.
 A voice said to me.

 My stomach growled, reminding me I’d just spent six hours climbing a mountain without stopping.
 My lunch had consisted of an apple I’d purchased on my way out of the inn.
 “I suppose I could eat.”

 “But do you want to eat?”

-He brought out a mildly rusted Dutch oven from his shack and began stuffing it with onions and potatoes and a bit of what looked like a salted rabbit and some seasonings while I set about building a fire in the pit next to the garden.
+He brought out a mildly rusted Dutch oven from his shack, then began stuffing it with onions, potatoes, a bit of what looked like a salted rabbit, and some seasonings while I set about building a fire in the pit next to the garden.

 “What was he doing here, anyway?”